-It's easy to get drawn into a lease deal.
+It's easy to get drawn into a business or personal contract hire deal.
 They're convenient, good value for money and the low monthly payments seem easy to keep up.

 Sometimes of course, like all things in life, your lease might not go to plan.

 Perhaps you've got a new job that requires a lot of driving and you don't want to get hit with those pesky excess mileage charges.
 Maybe you can't keep up with the lease payments due to financial difficulties.
 You might even just really hate your lease car.
 You just can’t make it to the end of the lease.

 This article will give the lowdown of what happens at the end of a lease that is terminated early, what the consequences are, and will give you some pointers on the best way to do it.

 What are the potential penalties?

 Leasing companies don't want you to terminate early.
-As such, they typically charge you some seriously hefty penalties for some or all of the following:
+As such, they typically charge you some seriously hefty lease car return charges for some or all of the following:

 - Any lease payments remaining - you need to pay what's left in your lease agreement.
 So, if you cancel at 12 months on a 24-month lease, you will have to make up the 12-month difference.
 If you pay £200 a month, that's £2400.
 Ouch!